-- BSc Nursing (Adult) (B740) - BSc Nursing (Mental Health) (B760) - BSc Nursing (Adult) Apprenticeship (B740AD/B740DP/B740PD) - BSc Nursing (Mental Health) Apprenticeship (B760AD/B760DP/B760PD) - BSc Nursing (Adult) Including Year Abroad (B742) - BSc Nursing (Mental Health) Including Year Abroad (B762) Reassessment
+- BSc Nursing (Adult) (B740) - BSc Nursing (Mental Health) (B760) - BSc Nursing (Adult) Apprenticeship (B740AD/B740DP/B740PD) - BSc Nursing (Mental Health) Apprenticeship (B760AD/B760DP/B760PD) - BSc Nursing (Adult) Including Year Abroad (B742) - BSc Nursing (Mental Health) Including Year Abroad (B762)

+Reassessment

 Failed work will normally be resubmitted in-year, within four weeks of students receiving their mark for the original attempt.
-Students are granted a maximum of two attempt at an assessment component, with the exception of Person-Centred Care modules (see below).
+Students are granted a maximum of two attempts at an assessment component, with the exception of Person-Centred Care modules (see below).

 When presented to the Board of Examiners at the end of the year, marks for resubmissions will be subject to capping in the following way.
-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A preresubmission Module Aggregate will be calculated using the failed mark(s):

 - If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
+The Module Aggregate is capped at the pre-resubmission aggregate.